theupdateframework/taps/tap7.md

   REPOSITORY_ERROR = 6
   UNKNOWN_ERROR = 7

-  # Perform an update from 'repository_mirror' for 'target'.
-The updated
+  # Perform an update for 'target'.
+The updated target is saved to
-  # target is saved to 'targets_directory', and refreshed metadata to
+  # 'targets_directory', and refreshed metadata to 'metadata_directory'.
+Any
-  # 'metadata_directory'.
-Any exceptions raised are caught here, and the
+  # exceptions raised are caught here, and the program ends with an appropriate
-  # program ends with an appropriate return code.
+  # return code.
   try:
-    update_client(target, repository_mirror, metadata_directory, targets_directory)
+    update_client(target, metadata_directory, targets_directory)

   except (tuf.exceptions.NoWorkingMirrorError) as exception: